Lou Barletta: Private consulting

-2020 US Presidential election
+2020 U.S. presidential election

 Barletta was named chairman of the Pennsylvania delegation to the 2020 Republican National Convention.

 Barletta participated in the 2020-2021 Trump fake electors plot, in which Pennsylvania's role involved twenty Republicans who met in Harrisburg and pretended to cast votes for President Donald Trump as though they were Pennsylvania's lawful delegates to the 2020 Electoral College, even though the lawful delegates voted for President-elect Joe Biden.
 According to the group, their vote was a "procedural vote to preserve any legal claims that may be presented going forward," even though multiple lawsuits had already failed, due to a lack of evidence of electoral fraud.
+Unlike in other states, where fake electors were charged with forgery or attempting to overturn the election, Barletta and his fellow Pennsylvania fake electors were spared from prosecution due to a clause in their fake elector document, which stated their actions were preparatory measures should any of Trump's legal challenges prove successful.
+Pennsylvania Attorney General Josh Shapiro declined to prosecute the fake electors because of the clause, but nonetheless stated that "their rhetoric and policy were intentionally misleading and purposefully damaging to our democracy."

-2022 Gubernatorial primary run
+2022 gubernatorial primary run

 Following an announcement that Senator Pat Toomey would not be seeking reelection in 2022, Barletta declined to launch a second bid in pursuit of replacing him, however he did express interest in succeeding term-limited Governor Tom Wolf in 2022.

 On May 17, 2021, Barletta officially announced his candidacy for governor.
 He cited Wolf's lockdowns enacted in light of the COVID-19 pandemic and concern over expanded mail-in ballots as his reasons for running.
 On the campaign trail, Barletta touted his political record as both Mayor of Hazleton and a U.S. Representative, labeling himself as being a predictable potential governor.
 He also made special mention of how he had run and won races in primarily Democratic areas.

 Barletta lost the Republican primary election to Pennsylvania State Senator Doug Mastriano garnering 20% percent of the vote compared to Mastriano's 44%.
 Following his loss, Barletta said that his run for governor will be his last campaign and that he wished to spend time with his family.
 He also said he would support Mastriano in the general election against Democrat Josh Shapiro.
-Barletta credited there being too many candidates in the primary election, lack of support for him in central and western Pennsylvania, and advertisements from Shapiro's campaign labeling Mastriano as the candidate of former President Donald Trump (Shapiro's ads were published before Trump endorsed Mastriano) for his defeat.
+Barletta credited there being too many candidates in the primary election, lack of support for him in central and western Pennsylvania, and advertisements from Shapiro's campaign labeling Mastriano as the candidate of former president Donald Trump (Shapiro's ads were published before Trump endorsed Mastriano) for his defeat.
 The last reason for Barletta's self-described loss is disputed, as Mastriano was already leading in the primary when the ads were published.